Biologically plausible single-layer networks for nonnegative independent component analysis: Review of prior work

-In this section, we review Plumbley's analysis \cite{plumbley2002conditions} and the objective functions introduced by Pehlevan et al.~\cite{pehlevan2017blind}.
-We use following notation.
-For an integer $n\ge1$, we let $\I_n$ denote the $n\times n$ identity matrix.
-Given $T$ samples $\z_1,\dots,\z_T$ of a time series, we define the sample mean and covariance by

-Following Plumbley \cite{plumbley2002conditions}, we assume the following generative model.
-Let $\s_1,\dots,\s_T$ be $T$ samples of $d$-dimensional source vectors whose components are uncorrelated and, without loss of generality, each have unit sample variance, i.e., $\C_{ss}=\I_d$.
-Let $k\ge d$ and $\A$ be a full rank $k\times d$ mixing matrix, and define the $k$-dimensional mixture by $\x_t:=\A\s_t$.
+In this section, we review Plumbley's analysis \cite{plumbley2002conditions} and the objective functions used by Pehlevan et al.~\cite{pehlevan2017blind} to derive a 2-layer network for NICA.
+Let $d\ge2$ and $\s_1,\dots,\s_T\in\RR_+^d$ be $T$ samples of $d$-dimensional nonnegative source vectors whose components are uncorrelated.
+Since a constant factor multiplying a source can be absorbed into the associated column of the mixing matrix $\A$, we can assume, without loss of generality, that each component of the source vector has unit sample variance.
+In particular, $\C_{ss}=\I_d$.
+Let $k\ge d$, $\A$ be a full rank $k\times d$ mixing matrix and define the $k$-dimensional mixture vectors by $\x_t:=\A\s_t$ for $t=1,\dots,T$.